 They also provide a range of masterclasses, guides and tips to help businesses start offering a true omnichannel solution to their customers.

-If you have a stand-alone store, small franchise or even a national chain, they can provide you with the software, tools and confidence you need to help take your business to the next level.
+If you have a stand-alone store, small franchise or even a national chain, then your best option is probably an open-loop loyalty platform.
+It can provide you with the software, tools and confidence you need to help take your business to the next level.